acgetchell/CDT-plusplus/docs/metropolis-hastings.md

 site was inapplicable or candidate construction violated an invariant; every failure is therefore also a rejection.

+The one-argument `attempt_transition()` overload samples and resolves one transition from the strategy-owned stream.
+Its `MetropolisTransition` report names the move and exposes both `successful()` and `accepted()`, so an individual decision does not have to be inferred from these aggregate counters.
+The `attempt_transition(move, trial)` overload returns the same report while accepting deterministic inputs for focused tests and controlled experiments.

 ## Numerical policy

 The action, action difference, exponential, proposal ratio, and acceptance